MacBook Air (2018) full review

 Screen: Eye catching Retina display

-Speaking of the screen, the MacBook Air has finally got a Retina display.
+The MacBook Air has finally got a Retina display and it's one of the most obvious upgrades.
 The Retina display first arrived in 2010 with the iPhone 4, and has been available on all other Macs since the MacBook arrived in 2015.
 So it’s been a long time coming.

 On the older MacBook Air the screen was surrounded by thick aluminium bezels, but this time around the glass stretches almost to the edge of the laptop, with a tiny metal rim around the edge that is hardly noticeable.
-The screen itself starts less than a centimetre from the edge, but because the glass bezels are black it gives the appearance of stretching all the way to the edge.
+The screen itself starts less than a centimetre from the edge, but because the glass bezels are black it looks a lot better and more modern.

 When we met with Apple we asked why the company hadn’t added Face ID as a means to unlock the new Air, they told us that Face ID makes sense on the iPhone because that device is thicker, and can accommodate the technology required.
 To add such technology to the MacBook Apps would need to make the display thicker.